glemsom/shell-ctx/README.md

   `kubectl shell-ctx hook fish | source`

 ## Usage
-  `kubectl shell-ctx` Use search or arrow-keys to select context
+  `kubectl shell-ctx` Select context; Use arrow-keys or start typing to search
+  `kubectl shell-ctx clone` Clone context; Use arrow-keys or start typing to search